Capital Markets and Portfolio Investment

 There are no reported difficulties in obtaining foreign exchange.
 Under Article 64 of the 1993 Constitution, the GOP guarantees the freedom to hold and dispose of foreign currency.
 The GOP has eliminated all restrictions on remittances of profits, dividends, royalties, and capital, although foreign investors are advised to register their investments with ProInversion to ensure these guarantees.
 Exporters and importers are not required to channel foreign exchange transactions through the Central Reserve Bank of Peru (BCRP) and can conduct transactions freely on the open market.
 Anyone may open and maintain foreign currency accounts in Peruvian commercial banks.
 U.S. firms have reported no problems or delays in transferring funds or remitting capital, earnings, loan repayments or lease payments since Peru’s economic reforms of the early 1990s.
 Under the PTPA, portfolio managers in the United States are able to provide portfolio management services to both mutual funds and pension funds in Peru, including funds that manage Peru’s privatized social security accounts.

 The 1993 Constitution guarantees free convertibility of currency.
 However, limited capital controls still exist as private pension fund managers (AFPs) are constrained by how much of their portfolio can be invested in foreign securities.
 The maximum limit is set by law (currently 50 percent since July 2011), but the BCRP sets the operating limit AFPs can invest abroad.
-Over the years, the BCRP has gradually increased the operating limit, which will already reach 48 percent in May 2018.
+Over the years, the BCRP has gradually increased the operating limit.
+Peru reached the 50 percent limit in September 2018.